 - Create robust, customized inventory details full of the information that matters most to you

-- Link pictures, attachments, and more to your items
+- Link photos and attachments to your items

 - Generate customized reports full of powerful insights into your business

-Ready to simplify your inventory management?
+Ready to transform your inventory management?
 Try Sortly free for 14 days.